The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Thermal Equilibrium

 \Fig{tcool_tff} shows the ratio $t_{\rm cool}(r)/t_{\rm ff}(r)$ as a function of $r/r_{\rm shock}$, stacked among the ten slices by taking the average and standard deviation.
-At $r\lsim r_{\rm shock}$, $t_{\rm cool}/t_{\rm ff}\sim 3$, implying that while the shock may be stable to monolithic cooling, it is likely unstable to precipitation and condensation.
-The cooling radius, where $t_{\rm cool}/t_{\rm ff}\sim 1$, occurs near the outer edge of the \textbf{S} zone, consistent with this being the boundary of the dense, isothermal core.
+At $r \sim r_{\rm shock}$, $t_{\rm cool}/t_{\rm ff}\sim 3$, which implies that while the shock may be stable to monolithic cooling it is likely unstable to precipitation and condensation.
+Indeed, we see several cases of cold clouds encompassed by hot gas in the \textbf{T} and \textbf{V} zones in individual slices.
+A more detailed analysis of these clouds is beyond the scope of the current study, and is left for future work.
+The cooling radius, where $t_{\rm cool}/t_{\rm ff}\sim 1$, occurs near the outer edge of the \textbf{S} zone, consistent with this being the boundary of the dense isothermal core.
 These results suggest that the cold stream is built by cooling of the post-shock filament gas, and that this cooling occurs roughly isobarically (see \fig{thermal profiles}).